mapbox/mapbox-gl-js/README.md

 # Mapbox GL JS

-Mapbox GL JS is a Javascript & WebGL library that renders interactive maps from [vector tiles](https://www.mapbox.com/blog/vector-tiles/) and the [Mapbox GL Style Specification]([Style Specification](https://www.mapbox.com/mapbox-gl-style-spec)).
+Mapbox GL JS is a Javascript & WebGL library that renders interactive maps from [vector tiles](https://www.mapbox.com/blog/vector-tiles/) and [Mapbox styles](https://www.mapbox.com/mapbox-gl-style-spec).

 It is part of the [Mapbox GL ecosystem](https://github.com/mapbox/mapbox-gl) which includes [Mapbox GL Native](https://www.mapbox.com/mapbox-gl-native), a suite of compatible SDKs for native desktop and mobile applications.